FloatingArrayDesign/FAModel/famodel/README.md

 ### loadDesign

 Load in the design information from a YAML file or dictionary.
-Loads in cables, mooring lines, anchors, and connectors.
-Creates objects for each mooring line, anchor, connector, and cable.
-Lists of mooring line objects, anchor objects, and connector objects are created and stored in the project (array level) object.
+Loads in cables, mooring lines, anchors, platforms, turbines, and substations.
+Creates objects for each component in the array.
+Dictionaries of mooring line objects, anchor objects, and platform objects, cable objects, turbine objects, and substation objects are created and stored in the project (array level) object.

 ### loadSite